Created on

 Here are two scenarios where a non-root user 'testpau6' is being utilized for the SFTP configuration backup:

 Scenario A: User 'testpau6' serves as the owner of the /home/testpau6 directory.
-User permission for the /home/testpau6 directory is 'rwx', so the user 'testpau6' can successfully send backup config in that particular directory.
+User permission for the /home/testpau6 directory is 'rwx', so the user 'testpau6' can successfully send the backup config in that particular directory.

 Successful backup of fgt.conf in the /home/testpau6 directory: